Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Once you begin to tackle longer trails with varying terrain, you'll start carrying safety and comfort items.

 That means a slightly larger volume is necessary.

-To hold the ten essentials (recommended for any hike exceeding a few miles) and not much more, you need something like the Patagonia pack mentioned above, but in the larger 26L version.
+To hold the ten essentials (recommended for any hike exceeding a few miles) and not much more, you need something like the Gregory pack mentioned above, but in a larger 28L size.

 Every serious hiker should be.

 You're going to need extra room in your backpack for these: